-Early in the spring of 1828, a company of young men residing in the vicinity of Franklin, Missouri having heard related by a neighbor who had recently returned the wonderful story of a passage across the great plains, and the strange things to be seen in the land of the Mexicans, determined to explore the region for themselves; making the trip in wagons, an innovation of a startling character, as heretofore only pack-animals had been employed in the limited trade with far-off Santa Fe.
+Early in the spring of 1828, a company of young men residing in the vicinity of Franklin, Missouri, having heard related by a neighbor who had recently returned the wonderful story of a passage across the great plains and the strange things to be seen in the land of the Mexicans, determined to explore the region for themselves; making the trip in wagons, an innovation of a startling character, as previously only pack-animals had been employed in the limited trade with far-off Santa Fe.
 The story of their journey can best be told in the words of one of the party:

 We had about 1,000 miles to travel, and as there was no wagon-road in those early days across the plains to the mountains, we were compelled to take our chances through the vast wilderness, seeking the best route we could.
 No signs of life were visible except the innumerable buffalo and antelope that were constantly crossing our trail.
-We moved on slowly from day to day without any incident worth recording and arrived at the Arkansas River; made the passage and entered the Great American Desert lying beyond, as listless, lonesome, and noiseless as a sleeping sea.
+We moved on slowly from day to day without any incident worth recording and arrived at the Arkansas River, made the passage, and entered the Great American Desert lying beyond, as listless, lonesome, and noiseless as a sleeping sea.
 Having neglected to carry any water with us, we were obliged to go without a drop for two days and nights after leaving the river.

 At last, we reached the Cimarron River, a cool, sparkling stream, ourselves and our animals on the point of perishing.
 Our joy at discovering it, however, was short-lived.
 We had scarcely quenched our thirst when we saw, to our dismay, a large band of Indians camped on its banks.
 Their furtive glances at us, and significant looks at each other, aroused our worst suspicions, and we instinctively felt we were not to get away without serious trouble.
 Contrary to our expectations, however, they did not offer to molest us, and we at once made up our minds they preferred to wait for our return, as we believed they had somehow learned of our intention to bring back from New Mexico a large herd of mules and ponies.

 There was only one road open to us; that right through the camp.
-Assuming the bravest look possible, and keeping our rifles in position for immediate action, we started on the perilous venture.
-The chief met us with a smile of welcome, and said, in Spanish: “You must stay with us tonight.
+Assuming the bravest look possible and keeping our rifles in position for immediate action, we started on the perilous venture.
+The chief met us with a smile of welcome and said, in Spanish: “You must stay with us tonight.
 Our young men will guard your stock, and we have plenty of buffalo meat.”